Reference

 Parameters:

-• model_cls – the model class to use for lookup
+• model_or_qry – the model class or QuerySet to use for lookup

 • lookup_field – the field to use for lookup, by default the primary key